HaldiH/NoIP-DDNS-AR/README.md

 # NoIP-DDNS-AR

-A Nodejs script to autaomatically renew dynamic No-IP dynamics DNS for free accounts.
+A Nodejs script to automatically renew No-IP dynamics DNS for free accounts.